neilgebhard/posterly/README.md

 ## Demo

-The live demo is deployed on Heroku: https://neilsreddit.herokuapp.com/
+The live demo is deployed on Heroku: https://neilsreddit.herokuapp.com/.
+Feel free to make an account, add posts, comments, and replies!

 To log in to Heroku in terminal: